riatelab/magrit/docs/en/functionalities/categorical-pictograms.md

 - The name of the resulting layer.

 Once the layer has been created, it is possible to modify the pictogram and the name associated with each category.

+## Example

+<ZoomImg
+    src="/categorical-picto.png"
+    alt="Categorical map in pictograms of the dominant age category by district of Paris" caption="Categorical map in pictograms of the dominant age category by district of Paris" />